rakesh-tiwari-alersal/Universal-Market-Cycles/code_charts/README.md

 ## Reproducing Charts
 ### 1. Install Requirements
    - Ensure you have Python 3.7+ installed.
 Then install the required packages:
-   - `pip install pandas numpy scipy statsmodels sklearn`
+   - `pip install pandas numpy scipy statsmodels sklearn matplotlib`

 ### 2. Generating Charts
 - Run the scripts from the code_charts directory.
 The generated images will be saved in the same directory: